adobe/aquarium-bait/README.md

 ## Using of the images

-Basic VM and VM build system right now uses 2CPU and 4GB for VM build process.

-During actual run on the target system you can change CPU & MEM values to the required values, but please leave some for the HOST system:

 ### VMWare

+#### Change the `.vmsd` file:

+The child images have this parameter and it is the only that requires absolute path to the parent vmx file, the initial image (like base os image) doesn't have it.

+* `snapshot0.clone0` - just unpacked image will contain `<REPLACE_PARENT_VM_FULL_PATH>` and you will
+need to replace it with your path to the images directory.
+And not only the latest one - all the child images in the stack need to be modified like that.

-Change `.vmx` file:
+#### Change `.vmx` file:

+When you just cloned the new VM to run it on the target system - you need to make sure that you will use the most of the resources you have - so don't forget this part otherwise you will struggle of the performance penalty.

+During actual run on the target system you can change CPU & MEM values to the required values, but please leave some for the HOST system.

 * CPU (if you have more than one CPU socket - use `CPUS_PER_SOCKET = TOTAL_CPUS / <NUM_SOCKETS>`
   to preserve the NUMA config):
    ```
    # CPU
-   numvcpus = "<TOTAL_CPUS>"
+   numvcpus = "<TOTAL_CPU_THREADS>"
    cpuid.coresPerSocket = "<CPUS_PER_SOCKET>"
    ```
 * RAM: